Qwe1rty/NodeDial/README.md

 To scale the number of replicas in the `StatefulSet`, you will need to run the command:
 `kubectl scale statefulset ndb -n nodedial-ns --replicas=${REPLICA_COUNT}`.
-This will add new pods one-by-one into the cluster, giving them a chance to synchronize with each other without overwhelming them
+This will add new pods one-by-one into the cluster, giving them a chance to synchronize with each other without overwhelming them.
+By default, there is a 25 second minimum delay between each node addition to avoid overwhelming the existing cluster.

 Let's try adding one by setting the replica count to 2, which creates a node labelled `ndb-1`.
 Upon starting up the second node, it will attempt to contact the first node and synchronize the membership information